Tracey Cox Pocket Superflirt

 Explore more from our collections…

-Tracey Cox Pocket Superflirt 9 out of 10 (3 reviews) Write your own review
+Tracey Cox Pocket Superflirt 3 4.5 out of 5 stars

-Reviewed: July 12, 2012 by HappilyExperimenting, a Bisexual Single Female
+Reviewed: July 12, 2012 by HappilyExperimenting, a Straight Going Steady Female

 A good-quality hardback book, Tracey Cox's Superflirt is for those hopeless flirters like myself who have no idea how to make eye contact with the opposite sex, let alone strike up a conversation and subtly flirt with them without embarrassing themselves.